-- 1. Requests for proposals shall be publicized and identify all evaluation factors and their relative importance.
-Any response to the publicized requests for proposals shall be considered to the maximum extent practical. - 2.
-Proposals shall be solicited from an (\underline{x}) three $(\underline{3})$ () adequate number of sources. - 3.
-The District shall use its written method for conducting technical evaluations of the proposals received and for selecting recipients. - 4.
+- a.
+Requests for proposals shall be publicized and identify all evaluation factors and their relative importance.
+Any response to the publicized requests for proposals shall be considered to the maximum extent practical. - b.
+Proposals shall be solicited from () two (2) an adequate number of sources. - c.
+The District shall use its written method for conducting technical evaluations of the proposals received and for selecting recipients. - d.
 Contracts shall be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered.